 The reverse side of the Platinum Vienna Philharmonic shows the Great Organ that is located in the Viennese Concert Hall.
 That is where the Vienna Philharmonic Orchestra performs its concerts.
 The words "Republik Österreich" - Austrian Republic - are engraved above the organ and the coin's year of mintage, face value, platinum weight and purity appear below.

 Whereas the Austrian Mint already sold the Gold and Silver Philharmonic successfully for decades, the Platinum Philharmonic was only introduced to the market in 2016.
-For now, investors can buy the Platinum Philharmonic coin in the single denomination of 1 oz.
+For the first year, investors could only buy the Platinum Philharmonic coin in the single denomination of 1 oz.
+In 2017, the Austrian Mint then decided to expand the series further by adding fractional 1/25 oz Platinum Philharmonic coins to the lineup.
 Investors have the choice to buy the Austrian Philharmonic platinum coin individually, in tubes of 10 coins or in mint-sealed boxes of 500 coins.

 The Austrian Mint started with the production of the Austrian Gold Philharmonic coins in 1989.
 The Gold Philharmonics have since then become Europe's best-selling gold coins and even the world's best-selling gold coins in certain years.
 The coins that are sometimes also referred to as Vienna Philharmonic gold coins are available in the five denominations of 1 oz, 1/2 oz, 1/4 oz, 1/10 oz and 1/25 oz.
 Both brilliant uncirculated and proof coins are offered.
 The 99.99% pure coins count among the highest-purity gold bullion coins on the market.
 The name and design of the coins was chosen as a tribute to the world-renowned Vienna Philharmonic Orchestra.